The Gambia: Music

 The music of The Gambia is closely linked musically with that of its neighbour, Senegal, which surrounds its inland frontiers completely.
 It fuses popular Western music and dance, with sabar, the traditional drumming and dance music of the Wolof and Serer people of Senegal.

 Cuisine

-The cuisine of the Gambia is heavily influenced by the culinary traditions of neighbouring Senegal, reflecting a mix of local ingredients and historical influences, including French colonial cuisine.
-A popular dish in particular is the Senegalese domoda, a savoury peanut stew made with meat, peanut paste, and vegetables, representative of Gambian comfort food.
+The cuisine of The Gambia is heavily influenced by the culinary traditions of neighbouring Senegal, reflecting a mix of local ingredients and historical influences, including French colonial cuisine.
+A popular dish in particular is the Gambian domoda, a savoury peanut stew made with meat, peanut paste, and vegetables, which is the national dish of the Gambia.
 Another dish is Gambian okra stew (superkanja) which in addition to okra, has palm oil, meat and smoked fish.
 Senegalese yassa is also enjoyed widely; it features marinated fish or chicken seasoned with lemon, onions, and mustard, providing a sharp flavour that contrasts with the earthiness of many other dishes.
 Gambian cuisine usually includes peanuts, rice, fish, meat, onions, tomatoes, cassava, sweet potatoes, egg plant, cabbage, chili peppers and oysters from the River Gambia.